THS Logo Text Black

 Stage Five: The Grand Finale

-Finally, here we are, at the last of the tattoo healing stages.
 Your skin may look a little cloudy, but don’t worry, it’s just settling in.
 This foggy overlay will eventually clear and reveal your radiant, fully healed tattoo.
 It’s time to appreciate your new masterpiece!

 Long-term aftercare really just consists of SPF application when you’re out in the sun and, if needed, touch-ups to maintain the vibrancy of your ink.
+You should only apply SPF after the tattoo is completely healed.

 Each of these stages plays a vital role in making your tattoo a true work of art.
 Remember, the key is patience and proper aftercare!